johanneskastl/cilium_hubble_traefik_k3s_vagrant_libvirt_ansible/README.md

 1. Run `vagrant up`
 1. Run `kubectl --kubeconfig ansible/k3s-kubeconfig get nodes` and you should see your server.
-1. Open the URL that Ansible printed in the end, it looks something like this:
+1. Open the Nginx URL that Ansible shows near the end of the provisioning, it looks something like this:

    ```
    http://nginx.192.0.2.13.sslip.io